edurange/edurange3/README.md

 **Support for other Operating Systems and Python versions is not currently offered.**

-**NOTE:  If you are installing on a new Virtual Machine or Ubuntu 22.04 installation, it is likely you will need to install 'git' and 'curl' packages via apt.**
+**NOTE:  If you are installing on a new Virtual Machine or Ubuntu 22.04 installation, it is likely you will need to install 'git' via apt.**
 To do so, enter the following in your bash cli:
 ```
 sudo apt update